Exploring A World-Class Lithium Brine Property

 One World Lithium has also collected 24 geochemical surface samples over a distance of 80 linear kilometers where every sample assayed for Lithium with an average grade of 74 ppm lithium.
 Also, there were 56 surface geochemical samples taken in the northern grid area that have an average grade of 86 ppm lithium which is anomalous that defines a geochemical anomaly covering 150 square kilometers.

 One World Lithium will resume its 4,250-meter drill program on the property in late September, 2019 to test the three geophysical zones, a geochemical anomaly and geological structures.
 As of June 13, there have been five holes drilled that did not reach their planned total depths as discussed in the Company’s news released on July 13 and July 25, 2019 where the drill holes did not intersect the drill targets.
 In late September the Company may re-drill some of the five holes and the 7 holes not yet drilled.
 In the long term, One World Lithium’s mission statement is to drill and define a significant resource on the property before seeking a partner to bring the project to production.

 - One World Lithium currently holds a 60 percent interest in the Salar del Diablo and has the option to acquire another 30 percent interest for a total of 90 percent.

-- The Salar del Diablo property is one of the larger lithium brine projects to be drilled in 2019.
+- The Salar del Diablo property is one of the larger lithium brine prospects to be drilled in 2019.

 - The property has all of the features necessary to develop concentrated lithium in brine as defined by the USGS.

-- The property is located 137 kilometers from the US border and 35 kilometers from the seaport at San Felipe, which could provide the company with access to the international markets.
+- The property is located 137 kilometers from the US border and 35 kilometers from the seaport at San Felipe, which, after upgrading, could provide the company with access to the international markets.